hamelsmu/notes/docs/linux/osx.md

 defaults write -g KeyRepeat -int 1 # normal minimum is 2 (30 ms)
 ```

+# A better way to search text: `ack`

+Install `ack`:

+`brew install ack`

+Search files for text, super fast and returns results in a very nice way.
+By default will search recursively from the current directory and it skips unimportant files by default.

+`ack "search string"`

 # Keyboard Tricks (OS X)
 Set your option key to `Esc+`  in iTerm under Profiles>Keys